bran921007/RisePay-Ruby/Risepay/README.md

 go to the console and put that simple line of code

+include the library on your proyect:

+    require_relative 'risepays.rb'

 ### Sale Transaction
 To make a purchase using a credit card: